 Students must spend at least two full years in residence at the College of Arts and Science, completing at least 64 points of graded work in the College.
 Students must maintain a general grade point average of 3.6 and a major average of 3.7.

-- Substantial completion of the major requirements: Total of 28 credits
+- Substantial completion of the major requirements: Total of 28 points

 - 20 credits of coursework at the NYU New York Campus